 The Group is subject to other laws and regulations where the consequences of non-compliance could have a material effect on amounts or disclosures in the consolidated financial statements, for instance through the imposition of fines or litigation or impacts on the Group and the Company's ability to operate.
-We identified gambling and e-gaming and financial services regulations as being the area's most likely to have such an effect, recognising the regulated nature of the Group's activities and its legal form.
+We identified financial services regulation as being the area most likely to have such an effect, recognising the regulated nature of the Group's activities and its legal form.
 Auditing standards limit the required audit procedures to identify non-compliance with these laws and regulations to enquiry of management and inspection of regulatory and legal correspondence, if any.
 Therefore, if a breach of operational regulations is not disclosed to us or evident from relevant correspondence, an audit will not detect that breach.